-Neither can we consider a complaint where someone has already appealed to a tribunal or a Minister, or already gone to Court about the same dispute.
+Neither can we consider a complaint where someone has already appealed to a Tribunal or a Minister, or already gone to Court about the same dispute.

 Where none of the legal restrictions above apply, there are a number of things we must consider before deciding whether or not to investigate a complaint.
 Broadly speaking, there are four conditions a complaint must fulfil before we will investigate it:

-- The complaint is made by a member of the public or by a suitable representative on their behalf – The Ombudsman cannot consider complaints made by councillors about their role as members of a council.
-Neither can we consider complaints made by council employees about their employment.
+- The complaint is made by a member of the public or by a suitable representative on their behalf – The Ombudsman cannot consider complaints made by councillors about their role as Members of a Council.
+Neither can the LGSCO consider complaints made by council employees about their employment.
 Complaints can be made “on behalf of” someone by a wide range of people or organisations, but only with that person’s consent.
 Where someone is unable to complain in their own right, the Ombudsman must consider whether their representative can represent their best interests.

-- The complaint should be made in time – The Ombudsman would normally expect a complaint to be made to her within a year of someone becoming aware of the events complained of, unless there were exceptional reasons for the delay.
+- The complaint should be made in time – The Ombudsman would normally expect a complaint to be made to him within a year of someone becoming aware of the events complained of, unless there were good reasons for the delay.

 - Where someone could get a resolution of their complaint from another body, the Ombudsman expects people to use that route – Sometimes it is more appropriate for people to seek redress through the courts rather than using our service.
 Someone may want a determination that there has been a breach of their human rights, or that they have been discriminated against in some way.
 Only the courts can make definitive decisions on these specific issues.
 In addition there are a wide range of different ways people can appeal against certain decisions they feel are unfair.
 For example – motorists may appeal against parking tickets, and home owners who want to extend their homes can appeal against refusal of planning permission.
 Where alternative rights of redress exist, we usually expect people to use them.